 Tests aren't needed to diagnose canker sores.
 Your doctor or dentist can identify them with a visual exam.
 In some cases, you may have tests to check for other health problems, especially if your canker sores are severe and ongoing.

 Treatment usually isn't necessary for minor canker sores, which tend to clear on their own in a week or two.
 But large, persistent or unusually painful sores often need medical care.
-A number of treatment options exist, ranging from mouth rinses and topical ointments to systemic corticosteroids for the most-severe cases.
+A number of treatment options exist.

-- Oral medications.
-Medications not intended specifically for canker sore treatment, such as the heartburn drug cimetidine (Tagamet) and colchicine, which is normally used to treat gout, may be helpful for canker sores.
-Your doctor may prescribe oral steroid medications when severe canker sores don't respond to other treatments, but because of serious side effects, they're usually considered a last resort.
+- Oral steroid medications when severe canker sores don't respond to other treatments.
+But because of serious side effects, they're usually a last resort.

 If your canker sores relate to a more serious health problem, your doctor will treat the underlying condition.